Updated:

 From an individual employee performance perspective, attention should be drawn to an employee’s area of specialization because they form the context for determining whether proposed interventions are effective or not.
 Naturally, some employees would reduce their exposure to evaluation criteria that are irrelevant to their specialized areas of interest; others will maintain it; while some will minimize them (Reddy et al., 2021, p.
 332).
 The goal of MSK’s evaluation system is to maintain a balanced framework that applies to all employee groups.
 Successive evaluation programs would also make sure that they represent core evaluative attributes of each area of specialization for targeted workers.

 As a project manager, I am often invited to meetings where employee evaluations are discussed.
 From these experiences, employees believe that design is the most contentious issue discussed during the initial phase of the evaluation process.
-However, as deliberations progress, the focus often shifts away from its design to the cost-effectiveness and sustainability of the program Relative to this assertion, Howarth et al. (2018) says the goal is to make sure that such programs outlive their usefulness and have a more long-lasting impact on communities, or target populations, beyond the intended timeframes of implementation.
+However, as deliberations progress, the focus often shifts away from its design to the cost-effectiveness and sustainability of the program Relative to this assertion, Howarth et al. (2018) say the goal is to make sure that such programs outlive their usefulness and have a more long-lasting impact on communities, or target populations, beyond the intended timeframes of implementation.
 Similarly, the intervention that should be achieved from the adoption of program goals can only be implemented if they are sustainable and can blend well with existing policies already used in MSK.

 The relationship between MSK’s current evaluation system and its mission has an impact on the overall quality of evaluation achieved in the organization.
 This is because the strengths and weaknesses of the health center’s evaluation system have a profound impact on its value proposition, as a leading cancer facility in the US (Centers for Disease Control Prevention, 2022, p.
 1).
-Based on this statement, we could assume that the level of investments that MSK will make towards changing its evaluation system would depend on the perceived benefit the organization will enjoy as a result (Fox & McCorkle, 2018, p.
+Based on this statement, we could assume that the level of investments that MSK will make toward changing its evaluation system would depend on the perceived benefit the organization will enjoy as a result (Fox & McCorkle, 2018, p.
 373).
 Nonetheless, it is important to understand that the value allocated to an evaluation system may vary, depending on the type of organization, stakeholders, or groups involved (Haworth et al., 2018, p.
 1).
 Consequently, it is important to develop a robust stakeholder engagement plan before embarking on the implementation plan because it will be possible to solve most of the emerging issues before resources are deployed.

 To determine the impact of MSK’s evaluation system on the organization, it is important to use three fundamental criteria of review.
 The first one is a determination of the merits of the evaluation program through an analysis of its features, such as quality (Lang et al., 2020, p.
 319).
 The second criterion of assessment involves a review of its cost-effectiveness because associated activities ought to be implemented within the organization’s budgetary allocations for the year (Lang et al., 2020, p.
 319).
 The last pillar of the review relates to the significance of the process of the employees and organization.
 Stated differently, it should be determined whether the evaluation will have an impact on the community, or individuals, who are intended to benefit from it.

 Aligning MSK’s evaluation process with its mission and vision has an impact on its credibility because it redefines key performance indicators to use for assessing performance.
-The above three dimensions of review (determining the merits of the evaluation program, reviewing its cost effectiveness, and maximizing impact on the target population) will most likely provide a more reliable basis for accessing the value of the current system to the evaluation process (Dobler et al., 2022, p.
+The above three dimensions of review (determining the merits of the evaluation program, reviewing its cost-effectiveness, and maximizing impact on the target population) will most likely provide a more reliable basis for accessing the value of the current system to the evaluation process (Dobler et al., 2022, p.
 113).
 A policy change that would satisfy the three criteria identified above is likely to have a positive impact on the evaluation process compared to one that satisfies only two, or one, of the three elements mentioned.

 Modifying the current performance evaluation system is likely to help redefine the value of the organization to its employees and patients.
 This statement suggests that there is potential for MSK to tinker with the performance of its evaluation system to enhance its relationship with these two stakeholders based on the ability of its employees to align their career pursuits with the mission and vision of the organization.
 The existence of this possibility could have far-reaching ramifications on the health center.
 The existence of counter arguments means that there are good and bad parts of the system that need further review (Memorial Sloan Kettering Cancer Center, 2022, p.
 1).
 The following key sections highlight the good and bad parts of the current evaluation system.